top of page

 The noun 'provision' has its etymological origins in the Latin word 'provisio,' which is derived from 'pro,' meaning 'for' or 'in advance,' and 'videre,' meaning 'to see' or 'to foresee.'
 This etymology aptly captures the essence of a provision as something made available in advance to fulfill a particular need or requirement.
 It implies a sense of foresight and preparation, emphasizing the act of seeing ahead and making arrangements to address future necessities.
 Whether it's a specific item, resource, or measure, a provision is designed to meet anticipated needs, ensuring that the necessary supplies or solutions are at hand when required.
 Thus, the word 'provision' underscores the concept of thoughtful preparation and readiness for contingencies.

-Find the meaning of provision
+Find the correct meaning of the noun provision:

 Try Again!